 In 1945, in another attempt at universal healthcare, Harry S. Truman sent a message to the United States Congress asking for a new national health insurance program to be run by the federal government.
 The voluntary program would have allowed individuals to pay monthly fees in return for coverage of all medical expenses.
 The program was introduced in Congress as the Social Security Expansion Bill.
 The bill never passed, in part, due the American Medical Association characterizing it at “socialized medicine.”
 Although a national health program for all US citizens was not achieved, proponents of the plan continued to advocate for government-funded health insurance by shifting focus to providing coverage to Americans over the age of 65 and the economically disadvantaged.

 By the early 1960s, debate grew over the King-Anderson bill, a precursor to Medicare, that would have extend Social Security to cover the medical bills of Americans over the age of 65.
 Ronald Reagan, who opposed the bill, warned in a 1961 spoken word record that “one of the traditional methods of imposing statism or socialism on a people has been by way of medicine.”
 Despite some public opposition, Medicare (the Social Security Act Amendments of 1965) was eventually passed by the House (307-116) and the Senate (77-6), and was signed into law by President Lyndon B. Johnson on July 30, 1965.
+President Harry Truman was enrolled as the first beneficiary, because, in 1945, he was the first president to propose national health insurance.

 In 1971, President Richard Nixon laid out a National Health Strategy to reform the health insurance system and move towards universal healthcare.
 In a 1972 message to Congress, President Nixon continued to advocate for universal healthcare, arguing that “reform of our health care system – so that every citizen will be able to get quality health care at reasonable cost regardless of income and regardless of area of residence – remains an item of highest priority on my unfinished agenda for America in the 1970s.”
 A competing plan by Senator Ted Kennedy, the Health Security Act, sought to implement a universal single-payer federal health insurance plan to be financed through taxes.
 Despite their efforts, by the end of the Nixon presidency, no health care legislation had reached the President’s desk.